deanwampler/scala-hadoop/README.markdown

 	./run.sh WordCount --local 1

+(The case of the driver class `WordCount` matters.)
 The input defaults to `data/wordcount/input` and the output defaults to `data/wordcount/output`.
 Drop the `--local` option for running in Hadoop using HDFS:

 	./run.sh WordCount --local 1